This is my favorite white cake recipe! This cake is light, tender, moist, and topped with a delicious vanilla buttercream frosting.

 After I posted my favorite chocolate cake recipe a few months ago, I had several requests for a white cake recipe too.
 Now, I’ve always been a chocolate cake lover but after getting so many requests I decided it was time to really work on a good white cake recipe.

-I’ve also included instructions for how to bake this cake in a 9×13 pan if you don’t want to make a layer cake and some extra photos to help you along the way!
+I’ve also included instructions for how to bake this cake in a 9×13-inch pan if you don’t want to make a layer cake and some extra photos to help you along the way!

-To make this cake, you’ll start out by whisking together your dry ingredients some cake flour, baking powder, and salt.
-When it comes to this cake, I really suggest sticking with cake flour versus all-purpose flour.
+- Cake flour: I suggest sticking with cake flour versus all-purpose flour.
 Cake flour has a lower protein content than all-purpose flour which creates a tender, fine crumb.

 Then, add the dry ingredients to the creamed butter and sugar in three additions alternating with the buttermilk mixture.
 Start with 1/3 of the dry ingredients, then mix in half of your buttermilk mixture, another 1/3 of the dry ingredients, the remaining buttermilk mixture, then the last 1/3 of the dry ingredients.
 Alternating the dry ingredients with the buttermilk helps to prevent overmixing the cake batter which can result in a denser cake.

 The last step is to beat your egg whites and fold them into the batter.
 You also want to beat the egg whites until they reach the stiff peak stage.
 In other words, when you lift the beaters out of the bowl the egg whites don’t fold over but instead, they stand straight up.
 It’s also best to let the egg whites sit at room temperature for about 30 minutes first, this will help them whip up much better.

 Just make sure to gently fold them into the batter; I like to fold in half of the egg whites, then fold in the rest.
 Once they’re folded in, your batter should look like the picture above.